GenXProject/GenX-Tutorials/README.md

 # GenX-Tutorials
 Welcome to the GenX Tutorials!
 In this series, we go over several aspects of GenX and how to use them.

+These Tutorials are set to run on GenX version 0.4.0.
+To run on version 0.3.6, go to the branch v0.3.6 on this repository.

 To run these tutorials, make sure to have Jupyter notebook installed.
 From there, Tutorial 0 goes over how to install IJulia and GenX.

 ### Tutorial 0: Getting Started: